cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 +module.exports.updatePins = updatePins
 ```

-I try to keep as much logic as possible out of the actions, meaning I never have to unit test the actions themselves, and I can skip right ahead to trying this with the real bot.
+I try to keep as much logic as possible out of the actions and in the converters.
+This should mean I *never have to unit test the actions themselves.* The actions will be tested manually with the real bot.

 ## Notes on missed events